microsoft/PowerToys/README.md

 ### File explorer

 - Additional markdown file extensions added for Markdown Preview.
 Thanks [@skycommand](https://github.com/skycommand)!
-- Svgs are now registered as a picture kind on Windows.
+- SVG files are now registered as a picture kind on Windows.
 - Added a text wrapping setting and copy context menu to dev file preview.
 Thanks [@Aaron-Junker](https://github.com/Aaron-Junker)!
-- Pdf file preview and thumbnails are now disabled by default, due to incompatibility with Outlook and an appropriate warning is shown in Settings.
+- PDF file preview and thumbnails are now disabled by default, due to incompatibility with Outlook and an appropriate warning is shown in Settings.

 ### Mouse utility